Electronic Lab Reporting (ELR)

 Onboarding Process (HL7)

-Please note that HIV results must not be reported by fax.
+Note: HIV results must not be reported by fax, including during validation.

 Transport Method

 HL7 messages must be sent via SFTP.
-SFTP client software such as WinSCP or Filezilla can be used.
-Both clients can be downloaded for free.
-Please see the instructions for how to send data to MDH using WinSCP.
-If your laboratory does not already have an SFTP account set up with MDH, please contact mdh.elronboarding@maryland.gov and you will be provided with a user name and connection instructions.
+Free SFTP client software such as WinSCP or Filezilla can be used.
+Please see the instructions for sending data to MDH using WinSCP

 Resources for laboratories